amarpan/how-to-create-a-github-profile/README.md

  </h3>

-Crafting an effective GitHub profile allows you to showcase your best web development projects to employers while still sharing your brand and what you're all about.

-Today, I'll teach you how to create a GitHub repository that displays when your username is clicked and how to spruce it up for maximum employability impact.
+This tutorial describes how to create a GitHub repository that displays as your GitHub profile and how to spruce it up for maximum employability impact.